p-amrithnath/User-Management-App/README.md

 •	Search/filter functionality in the user list
 •	Toast notifications for login status and errors

+* Some Additions : Include Edit and Delete in the state .

 1. Get User List
 Endpoint:
 bash